 All You filters the user-generated content that is presented on its owned platforms, but the nature of social precludes that, Willdorf admits.
 The conversation will be monitored, but ultimately, it’s out of their hands.

 That essentially leaves the door open for All You-sponsored criticism of its own marketers’ products.
 Willdorf is comfortable with that however.

-"We do believe that authenticity is really key to have people believe what you're telling them," Willforf says.
+"We do believe that authenticity is really key to have people believe what you’re telling them," she says.
 "If you look at our Facebook page, people tell us a lot.
 They tell us the good, the bad and the ugly, and we value it all."